 CC EAL 5+

-Features which will be used to compare the 3 hardware wallets
+Features that will be used to compare the 3 hardware wallets

 We will compare the Ledger Nano X, Trezor Model T and KeepKey hardware wallets to see which one is the best by looking at these features: